swaptacular/swpt_stomp/swpt-stomp.rst

 time, and the server SHOULD NOT terminate the connection unilaterally, without a reason.

-Connections between the client and the server MUST be secured by using **Transport Layer Security** version 1.3 or higher. *Both the client and the server* must present a certificate, which the other side can verify before proceeding with the connection.
+STOMP connections between the client and the server MUST be secured by using **Transport Layer Security** version 1.3 or higher. *Both the client and the server* must present a certificate, which the other side can verify before proceeding with the connection.
 That is: